sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 > The event-driven model that Node.js uses provides scalability and performance.
 > Lessons learned on the difference between the event-driven and the traditional
 > threaded model for webservers.

 > Also, lessons learned on that you can add events to the event queue when blocking
-> I/O s called, and you can use events, timers or the nextTick() method to schedule
+> I/O is called, and you can use events, timers or the nextTick() method to schedule
 > events.

 > You have seen that there are three types of timer events: timeout, interval and